jey/alchemist/CORI_README.md

 # salloc -N 6 -t 30 -C haswell --qos=interactive -L SCRATCH
 # to get 3 Spark nodes (1 driver, 2 exec) and 3 Alchemist nodes (1 driver, 2 exec)
-cd $SCRATCH/alchemistSHELL/alchemist # or wherever you installed alchemist as instructed below export ALPREFIX=$SCRATCH/alchemistSHELL/bins # or whatever you used during install source setup/cori-start-alchemist.sh # will split nodes between Spark and Alchemist, and start Alchemist in background make check # will run the current test suite
+cd $SCRATCH/alchemistSHELL/alchemist # or wherever you installed alchemist as instructed below source setup/cori-start-alchemist.sh # will split nodes between Spark and Alchemist, and start Alchemist in background make check # will run the current test suite
 ```